pacifics/PassDao/README.md

 ## The Account Manager Smart Contract

-The smart contract derives to the basic, standardized Token contract Token.sol and used for the management of tokens by the client smart contract (the dao).
+The smart contract derives to the basic, standardized Token contract Token.sol and is used for the management of tokens by the client smart contract (the dao).
 The Dao Account Manager contains the balance of the Dao.
 An account manager smart contract is also created for each contractor.

 Main functions are :